Activity measures of dynamical systems over non-archimedean fields: Potential theory over smooth strictly -analytic curves

 \subsection{Potential functions and finite Radon measures}

-For a strictly $K$-analytic curve $V$, we can consider the Laplacian operator $dd^c$.
-This is an $\mathbb{R}$-linear map from the space of functions of bounded differential variation to that of finite Radon measures.
+For functions over a smooth and strictly $K$-analytic curve $V$, we can consider the Laplacian operator $\dd^c$.
+More precisely, the Laplacian operator is an $\mathbb{R}$-linear map from the space of functions of bounded differential variation to that of finite Radon measures.
 To study the weak convergence of some given sequence of finite Radon measures, it is useful to consider the sequences of the potential functions corresponding to the Radon measures.

-\begin{thm}[\cite{Thu} Th\'eor\`eme 3.3.13.] \textit{ Assume that the variety $V$ is proper and irreducible.
-Then, for any probability measure $\mu$ and any point $x\in V$ such that $x$ is not classical and does not belong to the support Supp$\mu$ of $\mu$, there exists the unique function $u_{x,\mu}$ on $V$ such that
+\begin{prop}[\cite{Thu} Th\'eor\`eme 3.3.13.] \textit{ Assume that the variety $V$ is proper and irreducible.
+Then, for any Radon probability measure $\mu$ and any point $x\in V$ such that $x$ is not classical and does not belong to the support $\Supp\mu$ of $\mu$, there exists the unique function $u_{x,\mu}$ on $V$ such that

-where $\delta_x$ is the Dirac mass at the point $x$.} \end{thm}
+where $\delta_x$ is the Dirac mass at the point $x$.} \end{prop}